BitcoinDesign/Guide/guide/designing-products/user-research.md

    layout = "float-left"
 %}

-While we cannot know who is directly responsible for the activity, we can analyze the overall network activity.
-No other currency in history has had a complete and accurate database of all transactions.
-What can we learn from this data that allows us to improve the system for users?
+While we often can’t know who is responsible for specific single transactions, we can still analyze overall network activity.
+No other currency in history has offered such a complete and accurate database of transactions.
+Here’s how we can use this data to improve bitcoin for users:

 </div>